-- Try not to walk on uneven sidewalks or ground. - Make sure outside stairs have a handrail that is securely fastened. - When stepping off a curb, be aware of its height. - You may want to use your cane or walker if the weather is bad, such as on windy or rainy days or when there is snow on the ground. - Add more outdoor lighting if needed. - Watch for pets that could trip your feet, jump on you, or lie in your walking path. - Plan for a pet sitter or dog walker if needed. - Arrange for help with yardwork or snow removal ahead of time. - Decide which of your vehicles you can get in and out of the easiest.
+- Try not to walk on uneven sidewalks or ground. - When stepping off a curb, be aware of its height. - You may want to use your cane or walker if the weather is bad, such as on windy or rainy days or when there is snow on the ground. - Add more outdoor lighting if needed. - Watch for pets that could trip your feet, jump on you, or lie in your walking path. - Plan for a pet sitter or dog walker if needed. - · Arrange for help with yardwork or snow removal ahead of time. - Decide which of your vehicles you can get in and out of the easiest.
 Be sure you have enough legroom.